 - take note of weather forecasts and conditions

-- make sure you’re physically fit and have the necessary experience
+- make sure you’re physically fit and have not overestimated your abilities

 - take warm clothes and wet weather gear

-Make sure your insurance covers you for your intended activity, including travel above 3,000m, mountain rescue services and helicopter costs.
+Make sure your insurance includes cover for mountain rescue services and helicopter costs.